CS170: Winter '09

 Class Quizzes

 Class participation is a critical part of your evaluation in the course.
 This means coming to class and actively learning the material.
-To encourage (on-time) attendance to each class, I will be scheduling a sequence of 5-7 short quizzes throughout the quarter.
+To encourage (on-time) attendance to each class, I will be scheduling a sequence of roughly 5 short quizzes throughout the quarter.
 These quizzes are scheduled more or less randomly, and generally include a single straight-forward question on material from the previous lecture.
 Missing a lecture day when a quiz is announced means a zero score on the quiz.
-Note that I am more likely to announce a quiz on a day when I see fewer students showing up at lecture.
-Following suggestions from prior quarters, I will allow each student to miss 1 quiz without penalty, for special circumstances such as job interviews and doctor appointments.
+Note that quizzes are more likely to be announced on days when fewer students show up at lecture.

 Grading Policy